 during the morning rush hours.

 During morning rush hours (6 a.m. to 9 a.m.
 Monday to Friday and Statutory Holidays), this pilot project started on October 17, 2016.

 Intersection changes you will see

 To prevent traffic from turning left from northbound Crowchild Trail to Kensington Road N.W., the turn arrow will not light up and temporary traffic barriers will block the left northbound turn lane.

 Provide your feedback

 Please use the 311 eService Request below to give your feedback.

 eServices - Traffic control change feedback

 Typically a “long” wait time is determined by how many light cycles a vehicle would be at a light for.
 In traffic terms, a vehicle should only be in queue at a light for one cycle.
 In the instance of Crowchild Trail at Kensington Road N.W., commuters were waiting much longer than one light cycle before being allowed to continue, this is especially noticeable during rush hour times.

 The City is always examining various locations around Calgary where traffic congestion can be reduced through signal adjustments and lane improvements.
-As part of the Crowchild Trail Study in partnership with the Traffic Congestion Reduction program, the intersection of Crowchild Trail and Kensington Road N.W. was identified as an intersection where changes could be made.
+As part of the Crowchild Trail Study in partnership with the Traffic Operational Improvements (TOI) program, the intersection of Crowchild Trail and Kensington Road N.W. was identified as an intersection where changes could be made.